gojkovicmatija99/Sorting-Visualization/README.md

 A sorting algorithm is used to rearrange a given array or list elements according to a comparison operator on the elements.

+Strategy, Observer and Singleton design patterns are used to build the application.

 # The algorithms

 **Bubble Sort** is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.